 When you buy shares directly, you’ll effectively receive an ownership stake in the company – however small or large that is depends on how many shares you buy.

-However, if you’ve got a certain Dow Jones company in mind but don’t want to take ownership of the actual shares, you can also trade Dow Jones companies using CFDs.
+However, if you’ve got a certain Dow Jones company in mind but don’t want to take ownership of the actual shares, you can also trade Dow Jones companies using derivatives.
 These are leveraged stock trades, so you can go long or short – which you can’t do with share dealing.

 Dow stocks are popular among investors because they include some of the biggest companies in the US.